Tutti-Fruity

 “Tutti-Fruity,” she said softly.

 “What’s that?” he said.
 “What would you like?”
-Maggie felt embarrassed, awkward.
+Maggie felt suddenly dismayed, embarrassed, as if scolded.

 “Tutti-Fruity,” she said softly.